nipunattri1/NoAbs/README.md

 - Virtual machine translator
 - High-level programming language (compiler and OS, optional)

 Each component is tested and validated with simulation tools and test scripts.
+(From Nand2Tetris program)

 ---